Understanding SERP Analysis: Steps, Tools and Insights

 Commercial: Researching before a purchase

-The type of content ranking on page one will reveal the dominant intent.
-For example, if you see listicles, how-to guides, and explainer articles, that suggests informational intent, so your product page may not rank, no matter how optimised it is.
+The type of content ranking on page one reveals the dominant intent.
+For example, if you see listicles, how-to guides, and explainer articles that suggest informational intent, your product page may not rank, no matter how optimised it is.

 Pro tip: Sometimes, a keyword shows fractured intent, where both product pages and informational content rank.
-In these cases, you may need to test different formats to see what sticks.
+In these cases, you may need to test different formats to see what works.

-Once you've confirmed the intent aligns with your goal, it’s time to examine what’s already ranking.
+Once you've confirmed the intent aligns with your goal, examine what’s already ranking.
 Look at:

 Content format (video, blog, tool, landing page)